Sparse-IFT: Sparse Iso-FLOP Transformations for Maximizing Training Efficiency: Computer Vision: Experimental Settings

 \subsubsection{Evaluation of Sparse-IFT with Structured Sparsity}

-\paragraph{Block Sparsity} For all of our N:M transposable sparsity experiments, we use the official code from Habana Labs~\footnote{\url{https://github.com/papers-submission/structured_transposable_masks}}.
-To derive Iso-FLOP configurations with block sparsity, we reuse the analysis done previously with unstructured sparsity (see Section~\ref{subsec:members_of_sift}) and express the width scaling as a function of sparsity.
+\paragraph{Block Sparsity} To derive Iso-FLOP configurations with block sparsity, we reuse the analysis done previously with unstructured sparsity (see Section~\ref{subsec:members_of_sift}) and express the width scaling as a function of sparsity.
 However, we will search for a block sparse mask during training instead of an unstructured sparsity mask.
 We use the method proposed by~\citet{hubara2021accel} to search N:M transposable sparsity, which can accelerate both the forward and backward pass during training on NVIDIA GPUs with Tensor Cores.
 We use 4:8-T, 2:8-T, and 1:8-T block patterns to obtain 50\%, 75\%, and 87.5\% sparsity, respectively.
 Note the 1:8-T block is the closest approximation to a 90\% sparsity pattern attainable with a block size of 8.
 We also set up and experimented using the method proposed by~\citet{jiang2022exposing} to train with fine-grained sparse block structures dynamically.
-However, the algorithm uses agglomerative clustering which led to a much slower runtime and quickly ran out of memory even at 50\% sparsity using the Sparse Wide transformation on a single Nvidia V100 (16 GB). \paragraph{Low Rank} Let $k_{lr}$ be the factor with which we widen all layers' input and output dimensions for low-rank factorization.
-We replace all dense layers with low-rank factorization, i.e. $\theta_l^{lr} = U_lV_{l}^{T}$, where $U_l \in \mathbb{R}^{(k_{lr}.D_{in}) \times d}$ and $V_l \in \mathbb{R}^{ (k_{lr}.D_{out}) \times d}$.
-Given a widening factor and equating the FLOPs of this transformation to that of a dense transformation $f_{\theta}$, we obtain the following expression for rank $d$: $\frac{D_{in}.D_{out}.k_{lr}}{(D_{in} + D_{out}}$.
-We evaluate this factorization across different values of width-scaling $k_{lr}$ in Table~\ref{tab:struct-cifar-lowrank}.
+However, the algorithm uses agglomerative clustering which led to a much slower runtime and quickly ran out of memory even at 50\% sparsity using the Sparse Wide IFT on a single Nvidia V100 (16 GB).